alexkasko/openjdk-unofficial-builds/README.md

  * run build as windows service in windows or using `nohup` in mac/linux
  * check guest build flag file periodically
  * on "buid success" flag copy binaries to host, shutdown and deregister VM, start build for the next guest image
- * on "build flag" flag abort the script leaing guest running for error diagnostics
+ * on "build flag" flag abort the script leaving guest running for error diagnostics

 License information
 -------------------